fadyanis037-max/AI_Powered_Online_Library_System/README.md

 ## Notes
 - For recommendations, book text comes from `description` + `content`.
 - Summarization prefers `content`, falls back to `description`.
-- On first run, model weights are downloaded; this may take a few minutes.
+- On first run, model weights are downloaded during backend startup, so expect a longer boot time rather than a slow first request.

 ## License
 MIT